 Clearly, the continued enhancement of UHIP is not solely about technical implementation.
 The State is committed to a strong workforce and management structure.
-Furthermore, the UHIP team is focused on strong project governance, IT and agency operations, and vendor oversight and administration.
+Furthermore, the UHIP team continues to be focused on strong project governance, IT and agency operations, and vendor oversight and administration.
 These efforts have already resulted in improved outcomes and more efficient project operations.
-For example, in late 2018, UHIP leadership engaged in a budget review exercise that saved \$28.6M over 18 months with a 24% reduction in contract costs by better aligning the budget to project priorities.
+One of the key deliverables in October was the creation of the Release Management Plan which documented all of the best practices that have been implemented across the project to ensure all releases are managed consistently to a high standard of quality leading to predictable outcomes for the business.
+Other key areas of progress in process and governance maturity include user acceptance testing (UAT) regression test automation, establishment of the performance working group, and the launch of problem management 2.0.
+Each of these are detailed in the sections that follow.
+Lastly, in late 2018, UHIP leadership engaged in a budget review exercise that saved \$28.6M over 18 months with a 24% reduction in contract costs by better aligning the budget to project priorities.
+UHIP leadership engages in monthly budget reviews to ensure the project is on budget and to reduce costs as project priorities allow.
+Since the July APD submission, the FFY 20 budget has been reduced by nearly 11%, which is equivalent to \$9.0M.

-Project administration and process will continue to be honed in the following areas:
+Project administration and processes continue to be honed in the following areas: